GustavEikaas/easy-dotnet.nvim/README.md

 ## Features

+- Roslyn LSP support out of the box — powered by the official .NET Roslyn language server (see [LSP details](./docs/lsp.md))
 - Solution, slnx, csproj and fsproj support: Whether its a single project or a solution containing multiple projects easy-dotnet has you covered.
 - Action Commands: Execute common tasks like building, running, testing, cleaning and restoring with ease.
 - User Secrets Management: Edit, create, and preview .NET user secrets directly within Neovim.